-Trends in globalisation, fragmentation, rejoining, and Balkanisation of the Web
+- Trends in globalization, fragmentation, and polarization of the Web

 Making the Web Inclusive

-Intersectionality and design justice in questions of marginalisation and inequality
+- Intersectionality and design justice in questions of marginalization and inequality

-The Web as a source of news and information
+- The Web as a source of news and information, and misinformation

 Doing Web Science

-Analysis and modelling of human vs automatic behavior (e.g., bots)
+- Analysis and modeling of human vs. automatic behavior (e.g., bots)

 Format of the submissions

-* Full paper should be between 6 and 10 pages (inclusive of references, appendices, etc.).
+- Full papers should be between 6 and 10 pages (including references, appendices, etc.).
 Full papers typically report on mature and completed projects.

-* Short papers should be up to 5 pages (inclusive of references, appendices, etc.).
+- Short papers should be up to 5 pages (including references, appendices, etc.).
 Short papers will primarily report on high-quality ongoing work not mature enough for a full-length publication.

 All papers should adopt the current ACM SIG Conference proceedings template (acmart.cls).
-Please submit papers as PDF files using the ACM template, either in Microsoft Word format (available at https://www.acm.org/publications/proceedings-templateunder “Word Authors”) or with the ACM LaTeX template on the Overleaf platform which is available https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty.
-In particular, please ensure that you are using the two-column version of the appropriate template.
+Please submit papers as PDF files using the ACM template, either in Microsoft Word format (available at https://www.acm.org/publications/proceedings-templateunder “Word Authors”) or with the ACM LaTeX template on the Overleaf platform, which is available at https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty.
+In particular; please ensure that you are using the two-column version of the appropriate template.

 For authors who wish to opt-out of publication proceedings, this option will be made available upon acceptance.
 This will encourage the participation of researchers from the social sciences that prefer to publish their work as journal articles.
 All authors of accepted papers (including those who opt out of proceedings) are expected to present their work at the conference.